surveysparrow/appnest/README.md

 - This app configures with github to create and view issues

 # Level 3 is to Create a simple serverless app that configures with github OAuth.
+- This app creates issue whenever ticket is created and if we close issue from github that ticket in github will also be closed.